Delta Hawaii; that’s Living!

 It’s quite interesting that home owners at Delta Hawaii 55+ community enjoy a true sense of beauty and well thought lifestyle.
 Particularly valuable is the community’s location which places you near all kinds of interesting venues.
 The Dow Wetlands Wildlife Habitat Preserve is merely one of many ways to explore and enhance your life without having to travel long distances.

 Extraordinary cost savings have been factored into the floor plan functionality and durability of homes at Delta Hawaii in Pittsburg, California.
 It’s essentially a worry-free environment.
 The key advantage is a land lease.
 Rather than purchasing a building lot and high pre-construction costs, you lease the property and own the home.
-You will surely appraise this fact: traditional property taxes on the home site are replaced by a comfortably affordable monthly land lease fee.
+Traditional property taxes on the home site are replaced by a comfortably affordable monthly land lease fee.
 That’s an in your pocket benefit.

 Everything to enhance freedom of living.